 2. Strokkur Geysir

-Within the Geysir Hot Spring Area is your chance to see erupting geysirs and hot springs.
-There are multiple springs here to marvel at as they boil like witch’s cauldrons but it’s safe to say that Strokkur Geysir (The Churn) steals the show.
+The Geysir Hot Spring Area is your chance to see erupting geysirs and hot springs.
+There are multiple springs here to marvel at as they boil like witch’s cauldrons, but it’s safe to say that Strokkur Geysir (also known as The Churn) steals the show.